 - Head to the Cat in a Flat app or website.

-- Once you click ‘Search’ the profiles of different cat sitters in your area will come up on the screen.
+- Once you click “Search”, the profiles of different cat sitters in your area will come up on the screen.
 Scroll through, look at the services they offer and check out reviews from past customers.

 - We recommend contacting several cat sitters for a better chance at finding a sitter with last-minute availability.
-Sitters get booked up quickly during the busy holiday season, so make sure you book as soon as possible.
+Sitters get booked up quickly during the busy vacation season, so make sure you book as soon as possible.

 - While you wait to hear back from the cat sitters, fill out your furry friend’s profile page.
 Include your kitty’s age, their cat care essentials, and any other information your future cat sitter may need to refer to later.

-Cat sitters, make sure your profile is as clear and detailed as possible.
+Cat sitters: make sure your profile is as clear and detailed as possible.
 This helps potential clients know what services you offer, and what they can expect from you.
 Include information about whether you can administer medication, if you’re available for multiple visits a day, and what’s your personal approach to your furry clients.

 Why does my cat need a cat sitter?

 Cats love consistency and hate change.
-Even moving house with your cat can be upsetting to them, and it often takes days, if not weeks, for most cats to adjust to a new location.
+Even moving with your cat can be upsetting to them, and it often takes days, if not weeks, for most cats to adjust to a new location.
 Avoid causing your kitty stress by booking a cat sitter instead.
 With the many wonderful feline friendly people on Cat in a Flat, booking a last-minute cat sitter should be a breeze!

 What do I need to tell my cat sitter?

 Things can feel rushed when booking a last-minute cat sitter.
 So, we’ve created a cat sitter checklist of important information you need to share.
-Try to include as much of this information as possible in your cat’s profile, or in the booking inquiry.
+Try to include as much of this information as possible in your cat’s profile, or in the booking request.
 This way, your cat sitter knows exactly what the job entails.